Suggested links

 Outpatient Detox

 Outpatient detox is provided to patients with mild to moderate addictions.
-These patients can visit a detox treatment facility for medical care and support, as well as medication adjustments, but may not require around-the-clock care.
+These patients can visit a detox treatment facility for medical care, support, and medication adjustments but may not require around-the-clock care.

 Recovering addicts in outpatient facilities receive the same quality of care as those in inpatient detox but don’t require the same level of care as more at-risk patients.